Mill-Pond-Research/AI-Knowledge-Base/Knowledge Generation/pdf-to-kb-prompt.md

 - Suggest a process for updates based on future revisions of the PDF

 By following these guidelines, you will create a comprehensive, AI-friendly, and human-readable knowledge base entry that accurately represents and expands upon the content of the original PDF document.

+### System Notes

+#### 1. Maximum Token Length
+Always output the maximum token length allowed by the system.
+Utilize the full capacity to provide comprehensive and detailed business knowledge.

+#### 2. Continuous Output
+Do not provide any meta commentary about the task.
+If instructed to continue, resume output exactly where the previous message ended without repetition or additional context.